Slain newspaper employees were dedicated to work, community

-Four journalists and a sales assistant were killed Thursday in a shooting at a Maryland newspaper.
-Authorities said the gunman entered the Capital Gazette in Annapolis and "looked for his victims."
-The employees killed were Gerald Fischman, Rob Hiaasen, John McNamara, Rebecca Smith and Wendi Winters.
+Family and colleagues remembered the five people killed in a Maryland newspaper shooting as dedicated members of the community.
+Jarrod W. Ramos, 38, has been charged with five counts of murder in one of the deadliest attacks on journalists in U.S. history.
+The employees killed Thursday at the Annapolis paper were Gerald Fischman, Rob Hiaasen, John McNamara, Rebecca Smith and Wendi Winters.

 GERALD FISCHMAN

+"Gerald was the most brilliant editorial writer I've ever known," said Dan Casey, a former reporter at the paper who is now a columnist at The Roanoke Times.

+Fischman, who won annual awards for his editorial writing like clockwork, was socially awkward but in an "endearing" way, Casey said.

-Steve Gunn remembered Fischman as "the master of AP style" who "made sure everything was just right."
+Steve Gunn, a former editor of the paper, said Fischman was "the master of AP style" who "made sure everything was just right."

-"He was famous for working long days and being very precise in his language and always making sure the editorial page reflected the heart of the newspaper," Gunn said in an interview with The Associated Press.
+"He was famous for working long days and being very precise in his language and always making sure the editorial page reflected the heart of the newspaper," Gunn said.

-Reporters and others who knew Fischman told the Baltimore Sun he was quirky, smart and capable of putting local politicians on guard.
+Politicians who encountered Fischman told the Baltimore Sun he was impressive and capable of putting them on guard.

 "When I sat for my endorsement interviews in 2010, he made it clear to me it was to be earned and by no means was guaranteed," former two-term Anne Arundel County Councilman Jamie Benoit told the newspaper.
 "He asked tough questions and exposed every weakness in my legislative record.
 He treated council races like they were presidential races."